aborroy/alfresco-go-cli-scripts/README.md

 Sample bash scripts for testing purposes are provided:

-* [create-update.sh][create-update.sh] creates 1,000 local files, upload the files to Alfresco Repository and update some properties for each of these files in the Repository
+* [create-update.sh](create-update.sh) creates 1,000 local files, upload the files to Alfresco Repository and update some properties for each of these files in the Repository

 >> Before running the script, running Alfresco server in specified URL (e.g. http://localhost:8080/alfresco) is required